entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 When deploying Entando Custom Resources that require databases to a new Namespace, the default behavior for Entando is to create a Kubernetes Deployment.
-It uses the standard Openshift compliant images:
+It uses the standard OpenShift compliant images.

--   centos/mysql-57-centos7 and

--   centos/postgresql-96-centos7)

 This is a fairly low-configuration approach, as Entando will create and initialize the databases transparently.
 Persistent data is stored on any